Supercharged One-step Text-to-Image Diffusion Models with Negative Prompts: Experiments

 \subsection{Experimental Setup}

-\myheading{Metrics and benchmark.} In diffusion model evaluation, Fréchet Inception Distance (FID) \cite{Heusel2017GANsTB} on the zero-shot MS-COCO2014 benchmark has traditionally been the standard metric.
-However, recent studies \cite{ren2024hypersd, chen2024pixart, yin2024improved} suggest that FID does not always correlate with actual image quality and adopt human-focused alignment metrics like Human Preference Score v2 (HPSv2) \cite{Wu2023HumanPS} for benchmarking.
+\myheading{Metrics and Benchmark.} In diffusion model evaluation, Fréchet Inception Distance (FID) \cite{Heusel2017GANsTB} on the zero-shot MS-COCO2014 \cite{mscoco} benchmark has been the standard metric.
+However, recent studies \cite{ren2024hypersd, chen2024pixart, yin2024improved} suggest that FID in this benchmark does not always correlate with actual image quality and adopt human-focused alignment metrics like Human Preference Score v2 (HPSv2) \cite{Wu2023HumanPS} for benchmarking.
 Our experiments also follow this conclusion, so we choose HPSv2 as the primary metric for evaluating the models.
-Additionally, we use CLIP scores to assess text alignment and precision/recall \cite{kynkaanniemi2019improved} to evaluate general image quality and mode coverage.
-For completeness, we still report FID results.
-Except for HPSv2, all metrics are computed following the protocols in \cite{kang2023gigagan, dao2024swiftbrushv2}: generating 30K images using MS-COCO2014 prompts, resizing them to $256 \times 256$, and comparing with center-cropped images from the full dataset.
+Moreover, due to the absence of negative prompts in the MS-COCO2014 benchmark, we utilize the NegOpt dataset from \cite{ogezi2024optimizing}, which contains pairs of positive and negative prompts.
+From this dataset, we randomly sample 30K prompt pairs to construct a subset for evaluation.
+Text alignment is then assessed using CLIP scores, where CLIP${}^{+}$ evaluates alignment with the positive prompt and CLIP${}^{-}$ evaluates alignment with the negative prompt.

+\myheading{Training Datasets.} Following SBv2 \cite{dao2024swiftbrushv2}, we use total of 3.3M prompts from JourneyDB \cite{sun2023journeydb} and a subset of LAION \cite{schuhmann2022laion}\footnote{All datasets were downloaded and evaluated at MovianAI.}.
+For negative prompts in the distillation setting (\cref{subsec:training}), we construct a dataset of 10K negative prompts derived from commonly used terms like ``bad photo, duplicate, low resolution, low quality''.